 Barcelona Typical Sweet treats

 Sweets and baked goods make up some of the most popular and traditional Catalan food.
 Some of the headliners being Crema catalana, Xuixo, and Turrón!
-Our blog last week was all about the traditional Catalan products you can find in Barcelona this festive period.
-For now, let´s look at the sweeter side for some of the traditional Christmas food you can buy here in Barcelona!
+Although Catalonia is famous for its savoury delights, let’s look at the sweeter side for some of the traditional Christmas food you can buy here in Barcelona!

 Turrón or Torró is one of the most well known Spanish Christmas foods to find in Barcelona.
 This sweet treat is also eaten in Italy and parts of South America.
 Turrón is made up of ingredients of honey, sugar, egg white; and with toasted almonds or other nuts.
 The final product is shaped into a long and thin cuboid before being layout cut into pieces for everyone around the table to enjoy over the festive period, especially on Christmas day.